christophior/yfitops/README.md

 # run
 node app.js <spotify uri>
 ```

+## eyeD3
+eyeD3 is used to id3 tag the song files with artist and album info.
+Aside from this info the album artwork is also updated on the song.
+Eyed3 can be downloaded using pip (which can be downloaded using easy_install).

 ## Configuration
 Before being able to run the script you will need to do some configuration.